leventdev/leventdev/README.md

 # :wave: Heya!
-I'm Levente, I code mostly in C#, and I'm learning web development.
+I'm Levente, I code mostly in PHP with Laravel and C#.
-I'm working on [PupilPay](https://pupilpay.hu/) and Snapbase.
+I'm working on [PupilPay](https://pupilpay.hu/) and [DropSpace](https://github.com/leventdev/dropspace).

 You can reach me at:
 * Email: <klevente@pupilpay.hu>
 * Discord: twenty1gerzson#0447